whiteblock/genesis-examples/hyperledger-besu/besu.md

 Runs the testnet for 10 minutes (600 s)

 ## Tests
-Run 3 Besu nodes on a test network.
+Run 3 Besu nodes on the besu-network for 10 minutes.